What is personal finance management?

 Financial wellness doesn’t just happen by chance – you have to actively work at it, take a good look at your mindset and come up with some kind of plan to help you achieve your goals.
 While this might all sound a little overwhelming and far too much like hard work at first (which, of course, is the opposite of wellness), don’t panic!
 Fortunately, we’re specialists with a few ideas to help you work out your own personal wellness plan.

-2. Work on your attitude
+2. Work on your relationship to money

 As granny always said, a good financial mindset is like a six-pack for your finances.
 Okay, your granny might not have actually said that, but you know what we mean.
 Before you do anything else, you need to ask yourself: what is my attitude to money?
 Do I think of it as my happy place or enemy territory?
 This depends on how you manage your money.